 The Company is a defendant in a lawsuit captioned SynQor, Inc. v.
-Artesyn Technologies, Inc., et al. brought in the United States District Court, Eastern District of Texas in November 2007.
+Artesyn Technologies, Inc., et al. brought in the United States District Court, Eastern District of Texas in November 2007 ("SynQor I case").
 The plaintiff alleged that eleven defendants, including Bel, infringed its patents covering certain power products.
 With respect to the Company, the plaintiff claimed that the Company infringed its patents related to unregulated bus converters and/or point-of-load (POL) converters used in intermediate bus architecture power supply systems.
 The case went to trial in December 2010 and a partial judgment was entered on December 29, 2010 based on the jury verdict.
 The jury found that certain products of the defendants directly and/or indirectly infringe the SynQor patents.
 The jury awarded damages of \$8.1 million against the Company, which was recorded by the Company as a litigation charge in the consolidated statement of operations in the fourth quarter of 2010.
 On July 11, 2011, the Court awarded supplemental damages of \$2.5 million against the Company.
 Of this amount, \$1.9 million is covered through an indemnification agreement with one of Bel's customers and the remaining \$0.6 million was recorded as an expense by the Company during the second quarter of 2011.
 During the third quarter of 2011, the Company recorded costs and interest associated with this lawsuit of \$0.2 million.
 A final judgment in the case was entered on August 17, 2011.
-The Company is in the process of appealing the verdict and judgment and filed a notice of appeal with the Federal Circuit Court of Appeals on October 28, 2011.
-The Company was advised that the full amount of the damage award plus costs and interest would need to be posted as a supersedeas bond upon filing of the notice of appeal.
-In November 2011, the Company posted a \$13.0 million supersedeas bond to the Court in the Eastern District of Texas while the case is on appeal to the Federal Circuit.
-The United States Court of Appeals for the Federal Circuit ("CAFC") heard oral argument in the SynQor case on October 2, 2012.
-The parties are awaiting a ruling by the CAFC as of the filing date of this Annual Report.
-The amount of the bond is reflected as restricted cash in the accompanying consolidated balance sheet at December 31, 2011 and December 31, 2012.
+The Company filed a notice of appeal with the Federal Circuit Court of Appeals on October 28, 2011.
+In November 2011, the Company posted a \$13.0 million supersedeas bond to the Court in the Eastern District of Texas while the case was on appeal to the Federal Circuit.
+The amount of the bond was reflected as restricted cash in the accompanying consolidated balance sheet at December 31, 2012.
+The United States Court of Appeals for the Federal Circuit ("CAFC") heard oral argument in the SynQor I case on October 2, 2012 and issued its opinion on March 13, 2013.
+In its opinion, the CAFC affirmed the district court's findings and judgment on all issues up on appeal.
+The Company and the other Defendants jointly filed a Petition for Rehearing En Banc with the CAFC on April 12, 2013, which was denied by the CAFC on May 14, 2013.
+The Defendants filed a joint petition for certiorari with the Supreme Court on September 23, 2013.
+In November 2013, the Supreme Court denied the joint petition for certiorari, and the Company released a payment to SynQor of \$10.9 million.
+The Company subsequently received a \$2.1 million payment from one of its customers related to the aforementioned indemnification agreement and reimbursement of certain legal fees.
+The remaining \$2.1 million in escrow was released back to the Company in December 2013 and as such, there was no balance in restricted cash remaining on the consolidated balance sheet at December 31, 2013.